craftcms/docs/docs/4.x/console-commands.md

 </h3>

-Writes out the current project config as YAML files to the `config/project/` folder, discarding any pending YAML changes.
+Writes out the currently-loaded project config as YAML files to the `config/project/` folder, discarding any pending YAML changes.
 ## `queue`

 Manages the queue.